simondecaestecker/eurecom_forensics_project/README.md

 **Caution!** It only works for Windows dumps.
 There is currently no way to determine what is the right profile for Linux dumps.
 You can find [here](https://github.com/volatilityfoundation/volatility) the list of profiles and supported OS.

 ## Challenges encountered
-The standard partitioning of a memory is the following:
+The standard partitioning of a memory depends on the OS and the size of the memory.
+Moreover, it can be customized by users.

-IMAGE

-However, it is entirely possible that people customizes this partitioning.
 Thus, we must find a way to retrieve at what offset the kernel space starts.

-In the aim to do that, we wanted to use Volatility.
-Indeed, it indicates its ability to retrieve the kernel base.
-This option is provided in the *kdbgscan* plugin.

-However, results show inconsistencies that we could not resolve.
-Indeed, for an approximatively 530 MB memory dump, it indicates that the kernel base is at **0x804d7000** (hence, XX GB):

-IMAGE

-Therefore, the workaround we adopted is to force the user to indicate the kernel offset in parameter of the tool.
-More work is to be done on this matter.
+Volatility provides this functionality through its **kdbgscan** plugin.
+By running it on your dump file, it gives you (among other useful information) the virtual address of the kernel base.

+However, we were not able to directly retrieve this information directly in our plugin.
+Thus, you must enter the kernel base virtual address using the -K option in order for our plugin to work properly.

 ## Authors